oqc/qdf/qmf.md

 ## Overview of keywords

 We use the [DC Metadata Element Set](http://dublincore.org/documents/dces) vocabulary, narrowing it down to our purpose.
-All term may be omitted or repeated if that seems appropriate.
+Except for the title (which must occure exactly once), all terms may be omitted or repeated if that seems appropriate.

 The terms below are understood as part of the Quran Metadata Format: